jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 How to get list of available firmware for a specific platform?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Caught in Mantis #0645390: The |fmg_api| URL ``/um/image/version/list`` will
+Caught in #0645390.

-return all the available versions of firmwares for a certain platform.
+The |fmg_api| URL ``/um/image/version/list`` will return all the available versions of firmwares for a certain platform.

 It includes all the version in our FortiGuard servers (FDS servers) and all the versions from firmware files imported by FortiManager administrators.

 **REQUEST:**